 Culture of Hawaii

-Quite simply, there are good reasons why Hawai‘i is one of the leading visitor destinations in the world: The natural beauty of the islands is superlative; the tropical climate is ideal; the visitor infrastructure accommodates all levels of travelers in comfort and budget; and the reputation of the Hawaiian aloha spirit — indeed, the same spirit found throughout the islands of Polynesia — is well deserved.
+Quite simply, there are good reasons why Hawai‘i is one of the leading visitor destinations inthe world: The natural beauty of the islands is superlative; the tropical climate is ideal; the visitor infrastructure accommodates all levels of travelers in comfort and budget; and the reputation of the Hawaiian Aloha Spirit is well deserved.

-Hawai’i is located about 2,500 miles west-southwest of the mainland U.S.A., about a five-hour flight from the California coast.
-Hawai’i Standard Time (HST) is three hours behind the west coast (PST) during daylight savings months, and otherwise two hours behind.
+Hawai’i is located about 2,300 miles west-southwest of the mainland U.S.A., about a five-hourflight from the California coast.
+Hawai’i Standard Time (HST) is three hours behind the westcoast (PST) during daylight savings months, and otherwise two hours behind.

-About 1.3 million people currently live in Hawai’i, with over 80% of them on the island of Oahu.
-About 20% of the overall population is Hawaiian or part-Hawaiian.
-There are also significant numbers of Samoans, Tongans and other Pacific islanders.
-The remainder of the population — in which no group holds a majority — is divided among Asians, Caucasians and others, making Hawai’i the “melting pot of the Pacific” (or as some people say, “a tossed salad”) and a truly unique and diverse place.
+About 1.42 million people currently live in Hawai’i, with aproximately 67% of them on theisland of Oahu.
+About 17% of the overall population is Hawaiian or part-Hawaiian, making Hawaiians a minority in their own land.
+There are also other Pacific Islanders in Hawai’i as well.
+The remainder of the population, in which no group holds a majority, is divided among Asians, Caucasians and others, making Hawai’i the “melting pot of the Pacific” and a truly unique and diverse place.

 History and Discovery